UgnisSoftware/design-system-builder/README.md

 ## Why use Ugnis?

   - Create a uniform component library for your company/project.
-  - Default components can easily be modified to fit your needs.
+  - Default components can easily be modified to fit your needs by anyone on the team.
   - Works across frameworks.
 Perfect when migrating to a new framework.
-  - Visual editor guarantees no runtime errors.
-Design changes can safely be made by anyone on the team.
-  - Future proof - writing Ugnis to \<insert a new framework name here\> transformer is trivial.
+  - **Future proof** - writing Ugnis to \<insert a new framework name here\> transformer is trivial.
 Updating to a new Ugnis version is automatic.

-*Warning*: Ugnis is still in alpha, while we guarantee that exported code will work, [we are still missing some features](TODO)
+**Warning**: Ugnis is still in alpha, while we guarantee that exported code will work, [we are still missing some features](https://github.com/UgnisSoftware/ugnis/#goals-for-10v-release)

 ## Why have we created Ugnis?